Heart Healthy Egg Salad Recipe

 126

-What Makes This Heart Healthy Egg Salad Recipe Healthy
+What Makes This Diabetic Egg Salad Recipe Healthy

-This recipe achieves its heart-healthy status by strategically removing most of the high-fat egg yolks, replacing them with high-protein whites, and using light mayonnaise for binding.
-This simple swap dramatically reduces saturated fat and cholesterol while maintaining a satisfying, creamy texture for a healthy lunch or snack.
+This diabetic egg salad recipe achieves its heart-healthy status by strategically removing most of the high-fat egg yolks, replacing them with nutritious egg whites, and using light mayonnaise for binding.
+This simple swap dramatically reduces saturated fat and lowers cholesterol while maintaining a satisfying, creamy texture for a healthy diabetic lunch or breakfast.

 Key Health Highlights